wulukewu/atcoder-statistics/README.md

 # AtCoder Statistics

-This project scrapes difficulty statistics for AtCoder Beginner Contest (ABC) problems from [AtCoder Problems](https://kenkoooo.com/atcoder/#/table) and generates a simple HTML page visualizing the distribution of problems by difficulty and color rating.
+This project fetches difficulty statistics for AtCoder Beginner Contest (ABC) problems from the [AtCoder Problems API](https://kenkoooo.com/atcoder/#/api) and generates a simple HTML page visualizing the distribution of problems by difficulty and color rating.

 ## Features

-- **Scrapes Data:** Uses Selenium to fetch problem statistics from the AtCoder Problems website.
+- **API Integration:** Uses direct API calls to fetch problem statistics from the AtCoder Problems API.
 - **Visualizes Data:** Generates an HTML table with color-coded progress circles to represent the percentage of problems at each difficulty level for each color rating (Grey, Brown, Green, Cyan, Blue, Yellow, Orange, Red).
 - **Responsive Design:** The generated HTML table is responsive and adapts to different screen sizes.
 - **Dynamic Progress Circles:** Uses JavaScript to dynamically generate progress circles based on problem statistics.
-- **Headless Browser:** Runs Chrome in headless mode for automated scraping.
 - **PR Previews:** Automatically generates preview deployments for pull requests.

 ## Requirements

 - Python 3.6+
-- Selenium
+- requests
-- Chrome Driver (automatically downloaded by Selenium)

 Install the necessary Python packages: